Semiring Programming: A Declarative Framework for Generalized Sum Product Problems: Introduction

 \section{Introduction}

 AI applications, such as robotics and logistics, rely on a variety of disciplines such as logic, probabilistic reasoning, machine learning and mathematical programming.
 These applications are often described in a combination of natural and mathematical language, and need to be engineered for the individual application.
-Formal languages that allow declarative specifications enable re-use and descriptive clarity.

-The subfields of AI have contributed many formalisms for the declarative modeling and effective solving of problems.
-In knowledge representation and constraint programming, for example, languages such ASP \cite{brewka2011answer} and Essence \cite{DBLP:journals/constraints/FrischHJHM08} are prominent, which use SAT, SMT and MIP technology.
-In machine learning and probabilistic reasoning, statistical relational learning systems and probabilistic programming languages such as Markov Logic \cite{richardson2006markov}, Church \cite{conf/uai/GoodmanMRBT08} and Problog \cite{DBLP:conf/ijcai/RaedtKT07} are prominent, which use sampling and model counting methodologies.
-Finally, in mathematical programming and optimization, disciplined programming \cite{gb08} and AMPL \cite{opac-b1123349} have been developed.
+Declarative formalisms and methods are ubiquitous in AI as they enable re-use and descriptive clarity.
+Initial approaches, such as that by Kowalski~\cite{DBLP:conf/ifip/Kowalski74}, were rooted in logic, but they have eventually engendered an impressive family of languages.
+In knowledge representation and constraint programming, for example, languages such ASP \cite{brewka2011answer} and Essence \cite{DBLP:journals/constraints/FrischHJHM08} are prominent, which use SAT, SMT and MIP technology \cite{BSST09HBSAT,Sebastiani:2015:OMT:2737801.2699915}.
+In machine learning and probabilistic reasoning, statistical relational learning systems and probabilistic programming languages such as Markov Logic \cite{richardson2006markov}, Church \cite{conf/uai/GoodmanMRBT08} and Problog \cite{DBLP:conf/ijcai/RaedtKT07} are increasingly used to codify intricate inference and learning tasks.
+In mathematical programming and optimization, disciplined programming \cite{gb08} and AMPL \cite{opac-b1123349} have been developed.
+Finally, the DARPA project \emph{Probabilistic Programming for Advancing Machine Learning} is motivated in the same declarative spirit.\footnote{\texttt{http://www.darpa.mil/program/probabilistic-programming-for-advancing-machine-learning}} Across disciplines in AI, it has become increasingly clear that taming the model building process, admitting reusable descriptions in expressive languages, and providing general but powerful inference engines is essential.